ryan-mcclue/musings/notes.md

 uica.uops.info gives percentage of time instruction was on a port (this is useful for determining bottle-necks, e.g. series of instructions all require port 1 and 2, so cannot paralleise easily) so, although best case say is issue instruction every 4 cycles, this bottleneck will give higher throughput

+some levels of abstraction are necessary and good, e.g. higher level languages to assembly

 # Optimisation
 1. Optimisation (this is rarely done due to time involved)